coreos/fleet/Documentation/using-the-client.md

 ## Interact with units

-For information about the additional unit file parameters coreinit will interact with, see [this documentation](unit-files.md).
+For information about the additional unit file parameters fleet will interact with, see [this documentation](unit-files.md).

 ### Explore existing units

-List all units in the coreinit cluster with `corectl list-units`.
-This will describe all units the coreinit cluster knows about, running or not:
+List all units in the fleet cluster with `corectl list-units`.
+This will describe all units the fleet cluster knows about, running or not:

 ```
 $ corectl list-units